renzynx/lyricfinder/README.md

 And Genius API key here: https://genius.com/api-clients

-After that just type `npm i` or `yarn install` and deploy this to whatever host you want.
+After that just deploy this to whatever host you want.

 ## Deploy your own